 It’s no secret that growing a wholesale business means offering credit terms.

-The juggling act begins as cash conversion from sales slows as creditor payments become stretched.
+The juggling act begins when cash conversion from sales slows down, as creditor payments become stretched.

 SEE ALSO: Got An Inventory Purchasing Strategy For EOY?
 Here’s What You Need

 Getting customers to make their payments on time is critical to improving the supply chain and staying liquid.
 Naturally, wholesalers invest in robust accounts receivable departments to track customer payments and streamline cash inflow.
-Gauging the effectiveness of their accounts department means monitoring the company’s day sales outstanding (DS0).
+Gauging the effectiveness of their accounts department means monitoring the company’s Day Sales Outstanding (DSO).

-In accountancy, days sales outstanding (also called DSO and days receivables) is a calculation used by a company to estimate their average collection period.
+In accountancy, Day Sales Outstanding (also called DSO and days receivables) is a calculation used by a company to estimate their average collection period.
 It is a financial ratio that illustrates how well a company’s accounts receivables are being managed.
 (Wikipedia).

-A lower DSO is an indication that your business quickly converts sales to invoices, into cash, while a higher DSO highlights an underlying issue in invoice collections.
-In most cases, your businesses cash flow is strained by overdue payments caused by yielding collections practices or increasing trade credits.
+A lower DSO is an indication that your business quickly converts sales to invoices, then into cash, while a higher DSO highlights an underlying issue in invoice collections.
+In most cases, your business’s cash flow is strained by overdue payments, caused by yielding collections practices or increasing trade credits.

 Wholesalers that let trade credits creep in encourage poor buying habits and payment term abuse across their customer base.
-If your DSO grows month on month, it could seriously impact company cash flow by locking up cash your company would have on hand to pay bills and re-invest back into profit generating activities.
+If your DSO grows month on month, it could seriously impact company cash flow.
+This is because it is locking up cash your company would have on hand to pay bills and re-invest back into profit generating activities.

 Regular checks on DSO can help you proactively manage it.
 Here’s our five tips:

 To keep the DSO gauge down, it is crucial that your accounts receivable department has an efficient payment collections system in place.
 Clear payment terms and timely billing are your path to a solid collections strategy.